This gallery contains 4 photos →

-I’ve spent the last year collecting parts of my Dad I never knew, piecing him together with my memories.
-Moments spent with him in the nursing home where he spent his last year; watching him wake up in recovery after his first operation at the age of 91 (“Oh!” he said, “I’m still here!”); kneeling together on the driveway next to my Dodge Dart to yank out the right rear axle and falling over laughing as tiny metal balls pinged all over the ground from what remained of an inner wheel bearing; trailing behind as he dug furrows in the garden with his Rototiller, following him while concentrating on placing my size 4-year-old feet in his footprints.
+Spending the past year collecting parts of my Dad I never knew, I am piecing him together with my memories.
+Moments spent with him in the nursing home where he spent his last year; watching him wake up in recovery after his first operation at the age of 91 (“Oh!” he said, “I’m still here!”); kneeling together on the driveway next to my 1971 Dodge Dart to yank out the right rear axle, falling over laughing as tiny metal balls pinged all over the ground from what remained of an inner wheel bearing; trailing behind as he dug furrows in the garden with his Rototiller, and following him while concentrating on placing my size 4-year-old feet in his footprints.

 Who was this person I called Dad?
 Who am I without him?
 I suppose this is one puzzle I’ll never finish.
 But he lives on in my memories, in my discoveries, and in the person I’ve become.
 I like to think that he lives on in every customer who buys a part of his collection, which is why I always include a handwritten thank you note in every box.
 After all, I’m sending each one a present; a part of my father.